Wayneoween/dnd5e_story_hotdq/_glossary/harpers.md

          margin-left: 1rem;
          margin-bottom: 1rem;'/>

-The Harpers is an old organization that has risen, been shattered, and risen again several times.
+The {% include glossary_link.html title="Harpers" %} is an old organization that has risen, been shattered, and risen again several times.
 Its longevity and resilience are largely due to its decentralized, grassroots, secretive nature, and the near-autonomy of many of its members.
-The Harpers have “cells” and lone operatives throughout Faerûn, although they interact and share information with one another from time to time as needs warrant.
-The Harpers' ideology is noble, and its members pride themselves on their integrity and incorruptibility.
-Harpers do not seek power or glory, only fair and equal treatment for all.
+The {% include glossary_link.html title="Harpers" %} have “cells” and lone operatives throughout Faerûn, although they interact and share information with one another from time to time as needs warrant.
+The {% include glossary_link.html title="Harpers" %}' ideology is noble, and its members pride themselves on their integrity and incorruptibility. {% include glossary_link.html title="Harpers" %} do not seek power or glory, only fair and equal treatment for all.

 #### Beliefs